 Numerous tents around the Everest Base Camp

-Similar to the previous point, there is an abundance of trekkers on the Everest Base Camp in April.
+Similar to the previous point, there is an abundance of trekkers at the Everest Base Camp in April.

 You will discover many trekkers already on the Everest Base Camp.
-Moreover, trekkers have to wait their turn to take a picture among the prayer flags in the Everest Base Camp.
+Moreover, trekkers have to wait their turn to take a picture of the prayer flags in the Everest Base Camp.

 Recommended routes in April